sendgrid/docs/content/docs/ui/account-and-settings/billing.md

 ## Payment methods

 Twilio SendGrid accepts credit or check cards.
-We charge accounts on a monthly basis; we do not offer pre-payment, quarterly billing, or annual billing at this time.
-We do not accept PayPal, wire transfer, checks, or any card requiring a PIN.
+We charge accounts on a monthly basis; we do not offer prepayment, quarterly billing, or annual billing at this time.
+We do not accept PayPal, wire transfer, checks, prepaid cards, or any card requiring a PIN.

 You can update your card information, retry a failed payment, and export past invoices for your business on the Billing tab of your [Account Details](https://app.sendgrid.com/account/billing) page.
 It is also possible to change your package type and cancel your account from this page.